app-generator/docs-old/content/tutorials/django-forms.md

 ---
 description: >-
-  Learn how to manage forms in Django - a comprehensive introduction for beginners
+  Learn how to manage forms in Django - For beginners
 ---

 # Django Forms